 - 4. Three completed character reference forms.
 References should be people who have known you for a period of at least six months.
 References from professors and doctors of chiropractic are preferred.
 Relatives are not accepted as references.
-Northwestern will send character reference forms to those references listed on the application, who should complete the form and return it to the University; - 5.
+Northwestern will send character reference forms to those references listed on the application who should complete the form and return it to the University; - 5.
 A completed essay (see Application Form for instructions).

 The Admissions Committee, in general, seeks to matriculate students who best suit the philosophies and goals of the program, which include providing an education in the scholarly and humane aspects of chiropractic, and fostering the development of leaders who will advance chiropractic practice and knowledge.
-Northwestern attempts to select students who have strong academic records and who demonstrate the motivational and personal characteristics suitable for a career in chiropractic.
-Service and a caring attitude are important characteristics of the future Doctor of Chiropractic.
+Northwestern seeks to select students who have strong academic records and who demonstrate the motivational and personal characteristics suitable for a career in chiropractic.
+A service-orientation and caring attitude are important characteristics of the future doctor of chiropractic.
 The University employs a rolling admissions process; therefore, early application could increase the applicant's probability for acceptance.
-It is best to apply 9-12 months in advance of the entering date desired.
+Students are strongly encouraged to apply at least nine to 12 months prior to the first day of their first academic term.

-In recent years, applicants granted admission have had an average G.P.A. of about 3.0 (A=4.0).
+In recent years, applicants granted admission have had an average grade point average (G.P.A.) of about $3.0 \ (A = 4.0)$ .
 The University encourages campus visits for all applicants and reserves the right to require an interview.

 Applicants will be notified in writing of the Admission Committee's decision regarding their application following receipt of all application materials and committee review.
 Upon notification of acceptance, a candidate must remit a tuition deposit of \$300 (U.S. dollars) to reserve a position in the entering class.
 This tuition deposit is non-refundable but is applied toward the first trimester tuition.
 The tuition deposit should be submitted shortly after notification of acceptance since processing of financial aid is initiated only after receipt of the tuition deposit.
-First trimester students who have been accepted and paid their \$300 (U.S. dollars) tuition deposit must pay the balance of their first trimester tuition on the first day of class.
+First trimester students who have been accepted and paid their \$300 tuition deposit must pay the balance of their first trimester tuition on the first day of class.
 If the student has a Stafford Loan in progress for the first trimester at Northwestern, then the first trimester tuition will be credited against this loan.
-It is important to note that because of the limited space available in each class, scheduling priorities, and the cost of education, the institutional refund policy does not apply to the \$300 tuition deposit.
+It is important to note that because of the limited space available in each class, scheduling priorities and the cost of education, the institutional refund policy does not apply to the \$300 tuition deposit.